 Betsy Fisher is a lecturer at Michigan Law and the US director of Talent Beyond Boundaries, where she leads the organization’s efforts to advance US advocacy and support refugees to relocate to the US through employment-based opportunities.

-Fisher currently coordinates the screening of IRAP's potential clients and directs legal representation for clients in several jurisdictions.
-She previously led IRAP's government relations efforts, working to expand and reform refugee and immigration law in the United States.
+Previously, Fisher was the director of strategy and the policy director at the International Refugee Assistance Project (IRAP).
+In those roles, she coordinated the screening of IRAP's potential clients, directed legal representation for clients in several jurisdictions, and led IRAP's government relations work to expand and reform refugee and immigration law in the United States.
 She also served with IRAP as a staff attorney and intake coordinator based in Amman, Jordan.

 Fisher is a frequent commentator and contributor on US immigration and refugee law in media outlets including The New York Times, NPR's All Things Considered, and MSNBC's The Rachel Maddow Show.

 Her academic research on the international law of statelessness and refugee resettlement includes publications in the Northeastern University Law Review, Michigan Law Review, the Wisconsin International Law Journal, the Michigan Journal of Gender and Law, and Forced Migration Review.
 She is a member of the Michigan and Minnesota bars.